 Why Should You Clean Pliers?

 Like other tools and equipment, pliers collect grime and foreign material during use or storage.
 These materials can cause the pliers to corrode or become less effective.
-Therefore, you should make it a habit to clean your pliers after use is to keep dirt and grime from accumulating.
+So, make it a habit to clean your pliers after use to keep dirt and grime from accumulating.

 The third reason for keeping your pliers free of dirt and corrosion is to make them presentable.
 Dirty tools, not only pliers, appear messy even when they are properly organized.
 In other words, cleaning and organizing your tools go hand in hand.

 The fourth reason for cleaning pliers is to restore them.
 This applies mostly to the old dirty pliers that require thorough cleaning and polishing to restore them.

 If you collect antique hand tools, I know this is not news to you.
 Cleaning your collection of old rusty hand tools is the first step of the restoration process.